-Additional control on consumer products.18 Additional controls on portable fuel containers.19 not listed in Table 3 of this document, which are summarized in Tables 4 and 5 of this document, respectively.
+Additional control on consumer products.
+Additional controls on portable fuel containers.

-The contingency plan includes schedules for the adoption and implementation of both non-regulatory and regulatory contingency measures, including schedules for adopting potential land use planning strategies
+The contingency plan includes schedules for the adoption and implementation of both non-regulatory and regulatory contingency measures, including schedules for adopting potential land use planning strategies not listed in Table 3, which are summarized in Tables 4 and 5, respectively.

-TABLE 4-IMPLEMENTATION SCHEDULE FOR STATE COLLEGE AREA NON-REGULATORY CONTINGENCY MEASURES
+TABLE 4-IMPLEMENT SCHEDULE FOR YORK-ADAMS AREA NON-REGULATORY CONTINGENCY MEASURES